viv-bad/space-application/README.md

 2. cd into `frontend/`
 3. run `npm install` to install the dependencies
 4. run `yarn start` or `npm start` to start the frontend
+5. The application should now be running on `http://localhost:3000`

+## Logging in to the app:

+Email: admin@gmail.com
+Password: admin

 ## Outline of project

 ### Frontend

-The frontend of the application will allow astronauts to:
+The frontend of the application allows astronauts to:

 - Login
 - View their assigned missions